This article was originally published September 2019 but was updated November 21st, 2022.

-Data is one of the most valuable assets businesses have in the online age.
-Tracking and analyzing website traffic information allows you to see what you’re doing right and where you can improve.
+Understanding data is one of the most valuable skills marketers can have in today’s digital world.
+Tracking and analyzing data like website traffic and conversion rates allows you to see what you’re doing right and where you can improve.
 Keeping up with this regularly means you can stay digitally relevant and change your approach to meet goals.

 Of course, organizing and analyzing this data requires specific software.
 Fortunately, Google Analytics is a free app that’s easy to set up.
-In fact, approximately 50% of websites with analytic software are using Google Analytics.
+In fact, Google Analytics is used by 55% of all websites.
 It has a range of options, including customizable reports, to help you personalize your dashboard.
 If you’ve implemented Google Analytics but not sure where to start, this article will go over how to interpret Google Analytics outlined in 4 steps.
 Let’s jump in!

 Although the system is fairly user-friendly, it can be difficult to understand Google Analytics at first.
 This may be especially true for small business owners, who often singlehandedly fill roles that would be departments in larger organizations.
 However, you don’t need to be an expert to get the most out of this app.
 With a solid understanding of the basics and a little experience, you can make this amazing tool work for you.